amg2318/design-journal/week4.md

 To further investigate the issue, I commented out everything except for an analogWrite line for each LED color and I experimented with different values.
 For some reason, the green would light up for any value but the red and blue would only light up at very high values (200+).

 However, I wanted there to be more of a gradual transition between the colors and updated the code accordingly which required using analog sensor values for all LEDs.
 I had some help from Isabella Fiorante who was working on [something similar](https://github.com/ifiorante/TDF-FA25/blob/main/week-4/potentiometer_trial).
-It still didn't work:
+It still didn't work, so I tried this but to no avail:

 ```
 #include <Servo.h>